 Remember ATM providers may impose their own cash withdrawal limits and fees.
 Cardholder fees (where applicable) are subtracted from the card balance at the time of the transaction.
 Refer to the product disclosure statement for further details.

 Use the Prepaid card disputed transaction form (see 'Related resources') to advise us that you want to dispute a transaction on your prepaid card.

-When completing the form, please print all information and tick only one time, as instructed.
+When completing the form, please complete all sections, as instructed.